redrocket-ctf/redrocket_blog/_posts/2017-12-19-first-post.md

     - rg
 ---

-This is an example post:
+This is an example post!

 ```python
 import os